Sacred Ceremonies

 Dear Sacred Friend,

-We invite you to join us for a Winter Solstice Hikuri ceremony, a prayer for our lives.
-This will be done in the Wixarika tradition led by Abuela Teresa Rivas Chicahuaxochitl.
-Expect to start around 7pm on Saturday April 5th, outdoors in a cozy redwood grove in Nicasio California..
+We invite you to join us for a Winter Solstice Peyote Ceremony.
+This will be done in the Wixarika tradition led by Abuela Teresa Rivas Chicahuaxochitl ushering the medicine from Marakame Don Julio.
+Expect to start around 8pm on Saturday Dec 20th 2025, indoors on a beautiful Solstice Grove grounds in Nicasio California.

 (Amigos Sagrados, esta invitación esta en Ingles, si lo necesita en Español por favor me manda un mensaje y hago la traducción)